 OHA makes the final determination of medical necessity and medical appropriateness for hearing requests for denied services and for fee-for-service (Open Card) prior authorizations.

-Prioritized List of Health Services for OHP members under age 21 when medically necessary and medically appropriate.
+Prioritized List of Health Services.
 Medical necessity and medical appropriateness are determined on a case-by-case basis, taking into account the member's needs.

 States must cover all medically necessary and medically appropriate services that are part of the federal EPSDT benefit, even if the service is not available or defined under the state's Medicaid plan.